-Graphic EQ: a Rockville REQ231 Dual 31 Band (hundred bucks new) for the PA.
+Graphic EQ: We’re looking at a Rockville REQ231 Dual 31 Band (hundred bucks new) for the PA.
 We’re currently using a 10-band ’70s era home-stereo EQ from a post-yardsale free pile… it helps a great deal but makes the right-side speakers buzz.
-(Eventually having similar EQs for each stage monitor will be great to knock down specific frequencies that feed back with a particular voice or instrument, but that’s not an immediate need.)

 A couple or more clip-on instrument mics: This is something we should have anticipated, but didn’t.
-Not all acoustic players have pickups, and not all pickups sound good on tape.
-Sedate soloists and duets playing acoustic instruments without pickups do fine with stage mics… but when there’s three or more people playing in a raucous string band, or an acoustic instrument is competing with one or more amplified ones (or an accordion!), or the player moves around a lot, things start getting difficult — especially when it comes to working with the recorded tracks.
+Not all acoustic players have pickups, and not all pickups sound good.
+Sedate soloists and duets playing acoustic instruments without pickups do fine with stage mics… but when there’s three or more people playing in a raucous string band, or an acoustic instrument is competing with one or more amplified ones (or an accordion!), or the player moves around a lot, things start getting difficult.
 Clip-ons in the $100 range seem to have the best price/performance compromise; we don’t have a specific recommendation.
-Ry Cooder’s fave clocks in at $500 though.
-(Note that some lavaliere mics are purported to work OK in this capacity, but they’re different beasts.)
+Ry Cooder’s fave clocks in at $500!
+(Some decent lavaliere mics are purported to work well in this capacity.)

 Large old dial-type darkroom timer to use onstage as a fun and functional way to time short slots.
 The kind with an outlet built in that turns on when time runs out.
 They show up on eBay for about $40 sometimes.
 There was one at Twice Time in Brattleboro a while ago at that price, but we didn’t have enough money at the time.

 Nearfield audio reference monitors.
+Not stage monitors, but reference speakers for mixing the recorded audio.
 Powered reference monitors are most convenient, but passive ones with a separate amp would be just fine.
-Mastering solely on headphones, no matter how good they are, isn’t good practice.
-Same with mastering on speakers that aren’t reference-quality (no speakers is better than misleading speakers).
 We haven’t done due diligence in our research yet.
+Mixing and mastering on headphones only, no matter how good they are, isn’t good practice.

 Microphone stands: We got the cheapest stands we could find just so we could get things rolling, and it was the right decision to make.
 But one by one, they’re breaking.
 We recently acquired four Pyle PMKS56 stands and they’re awesome (if a bit bulky) on our unusually well-padded stage.
 We’ll need more of those sometime, or something rather like them.
 They can be found for about $35.